Video rental shop: 1980s

 Video games started being rented in video shops from 1982.
 Some of the earliest game cartridges available for rental included Donkey Kong, Frogger and E.T. the Extra-Terrestrial.
 However, not many stores made them available for rental at the time.
-In Japan, Nintendo Entertainment System games could be rented as early as 1983.
-However, in response to rental stores making unauthorized copies of game cartridges, video game companies, as well as the Recording Industry Association of Japan and trade associations, lobbied for an amendment to the Japanese Copyright Act that banned the rental of video games in Japan in 1984.
+In Japan, in response to rental stores making pirated copies of games, video game companies, as well as the Recording Industry Association of Japan and trade associations, lobbied for an amendment to the Japanese Copyright Act that banned the rental of video games in Japan in 1984.
+Some video game companies intentionally made their games more difficult to prevent them from being beaten during the rental period, in the hopes players would purchase games instead of renting.

-By mid-1985, the United States had 15,000 video rental stores, and many record, grocery, and drug stores also rented videotapes.
+By mid-1985, the United States had 15,000 video rental stores; further, many record, grocery, and drug stores also rented videotapes.
 By May 1988, the number of specialty video stores was estimated to be 25,000, in addition to 45,000 other outlets that also offered video rentals.
-Grocery stores in the US rented tapes for as little as $0.49 as loss leaders.
+Grocery stores in the United States rented tapes for as little as $0.49 as loss leaders.
 The press discussed the VCR "and the viewing habits it has engendered — the Saturday night trip down to the tape rental store to pick out for a couple of bucks the movie you want to see when you want to see it".
 Video rental stores had customers of all ages and were part of a fast-growing business.
 By 1987, for example, Pennsylvania had 537 stores that primarily rented videotapes, with annual spending per resident of $10.50.
-By 1989, six years after its founding, Philadelphia's West Coast Video operated over 700 stores in the US, Canada, and the United Kingdom.
+By 1989, six years after its founding, Philadelphia's West Coast Video operated over 700 stores in the United States, Canada, and the United Kingdom.
 In 1987, home video market revenues for the year surpassed box office revenues.